 My work revolves around the themes of collective consciousness, salvation, and the feeling of history.
-I am especially interested in how historical trials come to interplay with religious experience within Arab societies and communities.
+I am especially interested in how historical crises come to interplay with religious experience within Arab societies and communities.
 I have conducted fieldwork in Morocco, France, Belgium, Lebanon, Turkey, Syria, and Iraq.

 My scholarship has appeared in various journals and edited volumes (see my publications here).
 I have recently published a book (at Éditions Amsterdam) that reflects the French public debate around the 'Muslim Question'.
 As of my dissertation, it will be published in 2026 at Éditions du Seuil.